Aqua Pond, Pond Cleaning, Pond Repair, Pond Maintenance

 At least once a month, you should clean the filter.
 Many beginners think of filters as black holes where fish poop and detritus magically disappear from the water.
 In reality, filters are more like trash cans that collect waste, but at the end of the day, someone is still responsible for taking out the trash can.
 In the same way, filters collect fish waste, but you must still regularly clean it to remove all the gunk before the filter gets clogged up or overflows.

 If you have a hang-on-back, canister, or corner box filter, the easiest way to maintain it is to swish around and wash the filter media in your bucket of recently removed tank water.
 (Again, do not use soap, just water.)
 If you have a sponge filter, remove the foam portion and wring it multiple times in the bucket of old tank water.
+For decorations, rinse them in warm water to remove any debris.
 For more details, read the last section of our sponge filter article.

 Step 7: Refill the Water

-At this point, you can finally refill the tank with fresh, clean water that matches the temperature of the existing aquarium water.
-Human hands are able to detect temperatures within one or two degrees, so just adjust the faucet until the tap water feels like it has the same amount of warmth.
+At this point, you can finally refill the tank with fresh water that matches the temperature of the existing aquarium water.
+Human hands are able to detect temperatures within one or two degrees, so just adjust the faucet until the tap water feels like it has the same temperature.
 Empty out the bucket of old tank water (which can be used to feed indoor and outdoor plants), and refill it with tap water.
 You can either add dechlorinator into the bucket (dosed based on the bucket’s volume) or directly into the tank (dosed based on the aquarium’s volume).
 This is also your chance to add liquid fertilizer and/or root tabs for the substrate.

 If you’re worried about messing up your aquascape or substrate, pour the new water into the aquarium through a colander or onto another solid surface (like your hand or a plastic bag) to lessen any disturbances.